Redouane64/sports-app-api/README.md

 - Add proper commit lint rules, fix inconsistent import base path and more test coverage

+- Move magic strings in thrown exceptions to constants and refactor e2e tests code for reusable code

 ## Tech used:
 - NestJS
 - Postgres with PostGIS extensions